denniskabatha/phase-1-project/README.md

 fetches images from an external API and displays them to the user.

 # Features
 .
-Generates random images of dogs with a click of a batton.
+Generates random images of dogs with a click of a button.
 .
 Provides a waid variety of dog breeds
 .
 Simple and intuitive user interface.